WebMole/crawler-benchmark/ReadMe.md

 > Now sit and relaxe or go take a coffee, may take a while ;)

-Note: Not fully tested yet, you now need to manually run the app
+Now you need to manually run the app

     vagrant ssh
     cd /crawler-benchmark
     workon cb
     python runserver.py

-Will automate this in the future.
+> @todo: automate this in the future.

 When it's done, you can visit the app running at [localhost:8888](http://localhost:8888)